30515 - APPLIED STOCHASTIC PROCESSES

 Stochastic processes are the natural tool to model real-world phenomena involving randomness and uncertainty.
 They offer a power mathematical framework to analyze complex problems in a variety of applied areas, ranging from business and industry to economics, finance, social sciences, biology and computer science.
 Moreover, the use of stochastic processes (and related probabilistic techniques) to build advanced statistical models is central to the ongoing data science revolution.
 The aim of the course it to provide students with a basic understanding of the probabilistic models and techniques underlying the most widely used classes of stochastic processes.
 The main focus is on modeling aspects, which are completed by a description of some popular algorithms for simulation.
-Mathematical concepts are integrated with real-world applications and examples.
-At the end of the course, students have bridged the gap between their elementary probability skills and the knowledge required to understand and use basic models based on stochastic processes.
+Mathematical concepts are integrated with real-world applications and examples and illustrated through simulations.
+At the end of the course, students will have bridged the gap between their elementary probability skills and the knowledge required to understand and use basic models based on stochastic processes.

 - Conditional probabilities and conditional expectations.

 - Introduction to stochastic processes and Markov chains.

 - Discrete-time Markov chains: Chapman-Kolmogorov equation, Classification of states, Limiting properties, Applications (e.g. stochastic models, sequential testing, website ranking).

 - Introduction to Stochastic Simulation, Simulation techniques and Monte Carlo methods.

 - Markov Chain Monte Carlo algorithms, Computational applications.

 - Counting processes and the Poisson process, Continuous-time stochastic processes, Examples and modeling applications.

 - Understand the connection between simple random variables and more elaborate and realistic stochastic processes.